GearBrain Videos

 Although few children were permitted in the hallways of the Javits Center, the din of drones along with robotic beeps and chirps lured all to play with the latest digital devices.
 Tucked into one tiny corner, inventors who relish in weaving tech into their toys peeled the curtain back on their alchemy to show what's in stores today—and what's expected for the holidays later this year.
 Join GearBrain as we take a look.

 Kids begging for a dog?
 Not sure you can handle the daily walks and upkeep?
 Robotic toymaker WowWee is launching an alternative solution: CHiP.
-At $199, the robotic dog plays ball, follows you around, barks, growls and even sleeps in his own doggy bed.
+At $199, the robotic dog plays ball, follows you, barks, growls, and even sleeps in his doggy bed.

-The more you work with CHiP, the more he learns, or unlocks, additional tricks.
-As its owner, you wear a Bluetooth smartband that lets you interact with the toy, along with an app to check on CHiP's mood.
-Pre-orders through Indiegogo are running now, pricing CHiP at $199 for two bands, and a charging bed.
+The more you work with CHiP, the more he learns or unlocks additional tricks.
+As its owner, you wear a Bluetooth smart band that lets you interact with the toy and an app to check on CHiP's mood.
+Pre-orders through Indiegogo are running now, pricing CHiP at $199 for two bands and a charging bed.
 But WowWee expects CHiP to be in stores for the holiday rush this year.

 View-Master's virtual reality headset, on the market since last year, is already getting an upgrade.
 When Viewer DLX hits stores this fall, the device will have a headphone option (for better audio) and the ability for users to adjust the focus.